janglad/safe-fn/.changeset/shiny-kangaroos-kick.md

 "safe-fn": patch
 ---

+Features

+- Implement NeverThrow instead of own Result type
+- Add separate typing for running as a server action, in which case Zod errors are stripped from stack traces etc.
 - move Zod to peer dependency
-- Implement NeverThrow instead of own Result type